gramoli/gramoli.github.io/_posts/2025-05-08-evaluating-blockchain-fault-tolerance-with-stabl.md

 ### Artifacts and Teaching Material

-In the field of programming languages, conferences started to ask scientists to submit an artifact for evaluation: this allows a committee to assess whether they could reproduce the results presented in an paper using the provided artifact.
+In the field of programming languages, conferences started to ask scientists to submit an artifact for evaluation: this allows a committee to assess whether they could reproduce the results presented in a paper using the provided artifact.
 Not long after this, other conferences (including in systems research) started asking for the same.
 Even though the artifact submission is not required for publishing the paper, this is a great initiative that allows for more transparency and fosters progress.

 ![The sensitivity of Aptos to failures.](/img/STABL.png){: width="500" }

 Going one step further requires teaching and organising tutorials at scientific conferences that allows other scientists to learn by practicing.
-This is why I believe that the tutorial on STABL, just like the tutorial on Diablo last year [2] will be so important.
+This is why I believe that the tutorial on STABL [[2]](https://gramoli.github.io/pubs/2025-DSN-Stabl.pdf), just like the tutorial on [Diablo](https://diablobench.github.io/) last year [3] will be so important.
+STABL [[1]](https://gramoli.github.io/pubs/2025-Middleware-Stabl.pdf) will help more blockchain researchers assess the fault tolerance of their blockchain.
 We have seen so many times [blockchains crashing or being unusable](https://gramoli.github.io/2024/09/25/the-fault-tolerant-blockchain.html) without understanding why.
 One thing that is sure is that blockchain researchers need to stand on the shoulder of giants to progress faster.

 [1] [STABL: The Sensitivity of Blockchains to Failures](https://gramoli.github.io/pubs/2025-Middleware-Stabl.pdf).
 V. Gramoli, R. Guerraoui, A. Lebedev and G. Voron.
 [26th ACM/IFIP International Middleware Conference (Middleware)](https://middleware-conf.github.io/2025/), 2025.

+[2] [Evaluating Blockchain Fault Tolerance with STABL](https://gramoli.github.io/pubs/2025-DSN-Stabl.pdf).
+V. Gramoli, R. Guerraoui, A. Lebedev, G. Voron.
+[55th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN)](https://dsn2025.github.io/), 2025.

-[2] Evaluating Performance and Dependability of Blockchain Protocols with Diablo.
+[3] Evaluating Performance and Dependability of Blockchain Protocols with Diablo.
 A. Lebedev and V. Gramoli.
 [54th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN)](https://dsn2024uq.github.io/), 2024.